-The Fred L. Mathews Library is the college's primary resource for learning support.
+The Fred L. Mathews Library is the college's primary resource for learning support to all students, including online program students.
 It is home to the Carol A. Tate Teaching and Learning Center, which offers free tutoring to students.
-The library offers scholarly and fiction books, eBooks, databases, magazines, DVDs, and CDs for students to rent for free.
+The library offers scholarly and fiction books, eBooks, access to stream media, databases, magazines, DVDs, and CDs for students to rent for free.
 Students will find that the Fred L. Mathews Library is a place to unwind between classes, receive reference services, and study independently or in groups.
 The Carol A. Tate Teaching and Learning Center on the Niles Campus also offers free tutoring as well as library services, including the ability to send and receive materials between both campuses.
-For more information, contact the Fred L. Mathews Library at 269-782-1339.
+For more information, contact the Fred L. Mathews Library at 269-782-1339 or email library@swmich.edu.